Best Way to Save Money for Kids and Their Future

 Doubling this to £20 per month, if this is affordable, will really lend them a helping hand with well over £4000 saved by the time they are 18.
 Looking at it as £5 per week doesn’t sound quite so bad.

-We decided to save each of our children £2000 in a savings account in their names ready for when they are 18.
+We decided to save each of our children £5000 in a savings account in their own names, ready for when they are 18.
 This lump sum will then hopefully be used by them for something worthwhile once they enter adulthood.
-The accounts are in their names so it’s their money, but we hope to encourage them to use it for something useful as they become independent and not to blow it!
+The accounts are in their names, so it’s their money, but we hope to encourage them to use it for something useful as they become independent and not to blow it!

-Because there is obviously a risk of this, we have decided to save into our own savings accounts once their accounts each reach £2000.
+Because there is obviously a risk of this, we have decided to save into our own savings accounts once our children's accounts each reach £5000.
 We will then have money for emergencies or when we want to help them out, but it’s not officially their money that can be wasted on whatever they want!

 For us, it’s not just about giving them a load of money, but giving them a modest starting lump sum when they turn 18 and then helping them financially on occasion during adulthood.
 We still want them to be financially independent and have their own financial responsibilities.